Filbert88/Graph-and-Dijkstra-SingaporeMRTLine/README.md

 # Singapore MRT Route Finder

 ## Overview
 This is a project for developer's paper that title **"Efficient Route Mapping in the Singapore MRT Leveraging Graph Theory and Dijkstra's Algorithm"**.
-This program is implementing Graph and Dijkstra to find the most optimized route.
+This program is implementing Graph and Dijkstra Algorithm to find the most optimized route.

 ## Description
 The Singapore MRT Route Finder is a Python application designed to find the most optimized route between two MRT (Mass Rapid Transit) stations in Singapore.
 It considers interchange stations and peak/off-peak hours to suggest the quickest route for your journey.